Boarding life

 While boarding at Moora Residential College, students enjoy living and learning in a rural community.

-students at the local poolOur students are part of a close knit community and participate in community sport, activities and events.
-They have access to the great outdoors and feel at home in their new environment.
+students at the local poolOur students are part of a close-knit community and participate in community sports, activities and events.
+Your child will have access to the great outdoors and we will help them to feel at home in their new environment.

-Living with other students from the Wheatbelt and beyond, they make life-long friends who share their boarding journey.
+Living with other students from the Wheatbelt region and beyond, students make life-long friends with those who share their boarding journey.
 Together they create wonderful memories of going to school, discovering new interests and having fun in their free time.

 Many students are close enough to home to visit regularly.

-Boarding at Moora Residential College gives students the opportunity to attend a school that provides a varied program of both ATAR and WACE subjects.
-Central Midlands Senior High School is a progressive school which is conveniently located adjacent to the College and is very welcoming to regional students.
+Boarding at Moora Residential College gives students the opportunity to attend a school that provides a varied program of both Australian Tertiary Admission Rank (ATAR) and West Australian Certificate of Education (WACE) subjects.

-At the residential college, our supervisors work closely with teaching and support staff at the high school to ensure students' academic needs are met and they are supported both at school and at the College.
-Meeting regularly, teachers and supervisors discuss their progress and develop strategies for any issues.
+Our supervisors work closely with teaching and support staff at the high school to ensure students' academic needs are met and they are well supported.
+Meeting regularly, teachers and supervisors discuss student progress and develop strategies for any issues.

-teacher helping a student working on the computerHomework and study is conducted under supervision five evenings a week.
+teacher helping a student working on the computerHomework and study sessions are supervised 5 evenings a week.
 Students are encouraged to make full use of study times and facilities that are available.
-All of the computers are networked to the school so they can access the school’s resources.
-Tutorial assistance is available for all subjects by school teachers twice a week.
+All the computers are networked to the school so they can access the school’s resources.
+Tutorial assistance is available for all subjects by teachers twice a week.

-With the school adjacent to the College, students are able to access the school oval and tennis, basketball and netball courts after school and at weekends.
+As the school is next to the college, students can access the school oval and tennis, basketball and netball courts after school and at weekends.
 We encourage the students to be active and use the school facilities to organise games with their friends.

-The College provides students with a similar level of support to what they receive at home so they have a positive and happy experience while they live away from their family.
-We place a strong focus on their social and emotional development as we understand this is just as important as their academic development.
+The college provides students with a similar level of support as they receive at home.
+This allows students to have a positive and happy experience while they live away from their families.
+We place a strong focus on their social and emotional development as this is just as important as their academic development.

-To ensure we meet each child’s individual needs, our supervisors develop strong relationships with them.
-They are available at any time and are present whenever the students are at the College.
-Our supervisors are actively involved in group activities and make time for one-on-one discussions so students can talk about any concerns or share their positive experiences in Moora.
+To ensure we meet each child’s individual needs, our supervisors develop strong relationships with students as positive role models.
+Our supervisors are available at any time and are present whenever the students are at the college.
+Supervisors are actively involved in group activities and make time for one-on-one discussions so students can talk about any concerns or share their positive experiences in Moora.

-Moora has a number of sporting teams, including football, netball, tennis, hockey, basketball, swimming and cricket.
-There is also a recreation centre and community swimming pool.
-Students are encouraged to participate in community sport and we provide transport to venues.
-Students also stay active by swimming in our pool at the College.
+Moora has several sporting teams, including football, netball, tennis, hockey, basketball, swimming and cricket.
+There is also a recreation centre and a community swimming pool.
+Students are encouraged to participate in community sports and we provide transport to venues.
+Students can also stay active by swimming in our college pool.

-Sometimes students feel homesick when they board away from home.
+Moora Residential boarding supervisor smilingSome students may feel homesick when they board away from home.
 This usually happens when they first arrive and are settling in.
-Students are encouraged to speak with supervisors about their feelings or phone home for a chat.
-The supervisors also try to help students make new friends and feel more at home.
+We encourage students to speak with supervisors about their feelings or phone home for a chat.
+Supervisors also try to help students make new friends and feel more at home.

 • Kids Helpline